KidsHackDay/kids/stockholm/robotics/examples/sonar.md

 <iframe style="height: 510px; width: 100%; margin: 10px 0 10px;" allowTransparency="true" src="https://codebender.cc/embed/serialmonitor" frameborder="0"></iframe>

 ##Exercise
-1. How far can the Sonar "see"?
-Try to point the Sonar to different obejcts.
+1. How do you think the Sonar works?
+A tip: it's the same technique bats use to "see in the dark".
-2. How do you think the Sonar works?
+2. How far can the Sonar "see"?
+Stay in front if the Sonar and move back slowly and see if the values change.